NZ Muse

 (See here, here and here for a few examples of stunning scenery.)

 There’s a huge drinking culture.
 A huge weed culture.
-A huge culture of really terrible driving (I do my bit by staying off the roads as much as possible).
+A huge culture of thoughtless driving, though by international standards maybe it’s not really all that bad (I do my bit by staying off the roads as much as possible).

-On the plus side, I hear we have amazing coffee (I don’t drink coffee and haven’t really done my travelling yet so can’t comment).
+On the plus side, I hear we have amazing coffee (I don’t drink coffee so can’t comment).
 I love the kiwi accent, but I admit it can be hard to understand.
 People are pretty friendly.
 Perhaps not so much in Auckland; it can be hard to make friends.
 On the other hand, it is very multicultural and we have some seriously amazing Indian and Asian food.
-Not so much when it comes to interesting European restaurants here – guess it’s a measure of distance.
+Not so much when it comes to other cuisines – guess it’s a measure of distance.
 On the other other hand, you can’t beat Wellington for being vibrant, colourful, artsy, inspiring, compact and walkable.
 You’ll need to like the wind, though.

 Our media are pretty parochial; you’d be surprised at what is front-page news, most likely.
 Radio, online, print and TV are dominated by 2-3 players, and as Seth Kugel notes, we still love our broadsheets, though we do have our tabloids too.
 And we have a butt ton of magazines – there’s one for every niche.
 And he’s right; there’s lots of walking around barefoot, no tipping (though many restaurants increasingly try to encourage it) and price tags are honest.
 No extras slapped on at the till.